Wednesday April 27, 2022

 Saint Eulogius the Hospitable lived during the fourth century in the Thebaid.
 He served the Lord by offering hospitality to wanderers (Mark 9:41).

-Hieromartyr Simeon, the Kinsman of the Lord – Troparion & Kontakion
+Hieromartyr Simeon, kinsman of the Lord, second Bishop of Jerusalem – Troparion & Kontakion

 Troparion — Tone 1